Landsgemeinde: Evolution and current situation

 The usage of the Landsgemeinde was progressively abandoned at the cantonal level through the 19th and 20th century.
 Zug and Schwyz jettisoned it in 1848, followed by Uri in 1928.

 Nidwalden in 1996, Appenzell Ausserrhoden in 1997 and Obwalden in 1998 abolished their cantonal Landsgemeinde by secret ballot votes.

 Currently, Appenzell Innerrhoden, which rejected in 1991 by Landsgemeinde the abolition of this institution, and Glarus are the only remaining cantons to use this form of direct democracy.
 Beside the 1991 vote of Appenzell Innerrhoden, the usage of the Landsgemeinde has since then never been questioned in these two cantons, which suggests that citizens are attached to their institution.
 Moreover, turnout rates remained constant in the last 50 years both in Appenzell Innerrhoden and in Glarus.
 In the latter canton a participation record of 50% was even recorded in 2001.

 Glarus recently introduced measures to encourage participation at the Landsgemeinde.
 In 2007, participation was extended to citizens aged 16 and older, which constitutes an exception in Switzerland.
-Likewise, each year on the day of the Landsgemeinde, participants can use all public transports of the canton for free.
+Likewise, each year on the day of the Landsgemeinde, participants can use all public transportation in the canton for free.

 In Appenzell Innerrhoden and Glarus, the modernization of the institution, for example through the potential introduction of electronic vote-counting systems is debated, but no political party is opposed to the maintenance of the Landsgemeinden.

 Besides the cantonal assemblies, the Swiss Confederation is supporting various projects inspired by the Landsgemeinden and built on the same ideas.
 For instance, the 4th Cyber-Landsgemeinde was organised on April 6, 2016 in Bern, with the aim to use democratic deliberation to foster reflections and find solutions related to the topic of cyber-security.
 Likewise, the urban municipality of Kloten implemented in 2012 a version of the Landsgemeinde to deliberate on the allocation of funds to local projects, which enabled for example the construction of a new Kindergarten.